 With the community education movement in full swing and its central principle embedded in the 1965 ESEA, the nation saw student achievement rise along with its most significant narrowing of the achievement gap.
-So what is known about the "community schools" produced by this process and policy is that they were not schools of choice.
+So what is known about the "community schools," produced by this process and policy, is that they were not schools of choice.
 They were not schools where top-down mandates for wrap-around services were put in place.
-They were neighborhood schools where the community education process of engagement and participation of community members in solving their own problems was used (Decker, 1999, 7-8) to help people help themselves.
+They were neighborhood schools where the community education process of engaging community members in solving their own problems was used (Decker, 1999, pp. 7-8) to help people help themselves.
 That process requires resources and focused resources is what the 1965 ESEA originally set out to deliver.

-While our modern standards movement continues to engulf budgets and narrow curricula, it also leaves too many parents and communities out of the process of school improvement.
-That's the stone that needs to be replaced.
-The nation needs to get away from standards-based education and get back to standards-referenced local control of curriculum and instruction, and policies that cultivate the community supports necessary to improve education for all students.
+While the modern standards movement engulfed budgets and narrowed curricula, it also left too many parents and community members out of the process of school improvement.
+That keystone needs to be replaced.
+The nation needs to get away from standards-based education and get back to standards-referenced local control of curriculum and instruction with policies that cultivate the community supports necessary to improve education for all students.

-Standards-based education weakened the cornerstone of U.S. education reform because it does not support the common educational goals the nation was built upon.
-Replacing common goals with common standards is making America common rather than exceptional.
-Forgotten is the fact that the nation's common goals represented American values and the belief in the resourcefulness of its people to solve their own problems.
+Standards-based education weakened the cornerstone of U.S. education reform because it did not support the common educational goals the nation was built upon.
+Replacing common goals with common standards made American education common rather than exceptional.
+Forgotten was the fact that the nation's common goals represented American values and the belief in the resourcefulness of its people to solve their own problems.